Colleges by Location

 Tuition and Fees

-Tuition fees per academic year for full-time domestic students were $29,414 in 2023.
+In 2023, tuition amounted to $30,590 for all full-time domestic students.
 Tennessee Wesleyan University is a private institution, so tuition is the same for all the accepted students.
-Fees per academic year required of full-time students amounted to $1,400 in 2023.
+Fees per academic year required of full-time students reached $1,460 in 2023.

 Boarding

-In 2023, the price of room and board at Tennessee Wesleyan University was $10,064 per academic year.
+The cost of room and board (on campus) per academic year at Tennessee Wesleyan University was $10,564 in 2023.

 Financial Aid

-Financial aid for students comes in different forms: grants, loans, scholarships, or work-study programs.
-Check out some recent data to get informed about need-based and non-need-based aid at Tennessee Wesleyan University.
+Financial help for students comes in different forms: grants, loans, scholarships, or work-study programs.
+If you wish to find out more about need-based and non-need-based aid at Tennessee Wesleyan University, here are some recent data you should take into consideration.

-According to the most recent data, 154 freshmen were awarded financial aid.
+The most recent figures show that financial help was given to 154 freshmen.
 The average amount of financial aid given to students was $22,713.

 Need-based

-There were 338 students who secured need-based financial aid of any kind.
-The overall number of students (including freshmen) who were determined to have financial need was 671.
-The amount of federal need-based scholarships/grants awarded to the students at this institution reached $1,947,807, and state $1,127,086.
+338 students acquired some form of need-based financial aid.
+The overall number of students (including freshmen) who were determined to have financial need ended up being 671.
+The amount of federal need-based scholarships/grants awarded to the students at this institution summed up to $1,947,807, and state $1,127,086.

 $13,804